pharo-contributions/OSSubprocess/README.md

 The `#command:` could be either the program name (.e.g `ls`) or the full path to the executable (.e.g `/bin/ls`).
 If the former, then the binary will be searched using `$PATH` variable and may not be found.

 For the `#arguments:` array, each argument must be a different element.
-In other words, passing `Array with: '-la /Users'` is not correct since those are 2 arguments and hence should be 2 elements of the array.
+In other words, passing `#('-la /Users')` is not correct since those are 2 arguments and hence should be 2 elements of the array.
 It is also incorrect to not specify `#arguments:` and specify the command like this: `command: '/bin/ls -la /Users'`.
 OSSubprocess does *not* do any parsing to the command or arguments.
 If you want to execute a command with a full string like `/bin/ls -la /Users`, you may want to take a look to `#bashCommand:` which relies on shell to do that job.

 With `#createAndSetStdoutStream` we are saying that we want to create a stream and that we want to map it to `stdout` of the child process.
 Since they are not specified, `stderr` and `stdin` will then be inherit from the parent process (Pharo VM process).
 If you comment the line of `#createAndSetStdoutStream` and run the example again, you can see how the output of `/bin/ls -la /Users` is printed in the terminal (where you launched your Pharo image).